 Is it right for me?

-This PhD pathway is specifically for students who are interested in researching topics related to art crime, illicit antiquities, cultural property, heritage, etc using methods, theories, and analytical frameworks from the disciplines of History of Art or Archaeology.
+This PhD pathway is specifically for students who are interested in researching topics related to art crime, illicit antiquities, cultural property, heritage, etc using methods, theories, and analytical frameworks from the disciplines of History of Art, Information Studies, or Archaeology.
 This pathway is ideal for students who wish to follow research careers (either in academia or beyond) related to provenance research, curation, heritage management and preservation, heritage policy, and related fields.

-Students applying for a PhD programme in either History of Art or Archaeology are expected to either have a previous degree in these or a related discipline or significant professional experience in the area.
+Students applying for a PhD programme in either History of Art, Information Studies, or Archaeology are expected to either have a previous degree in these or a related discipline or significant professional experience in the area.
 Students with an alternative background who wish to take on research topics related to antiquities, art, or cultural property from an arts and humanities perspective will be asked to consider completing either the MSc in Provenance and Collecting in an International Context or our online PGCert in Antiquities Trafficking and Art Crime. before embarking on their PhD programme.
 If you are unsure of how your background relates to the admission requirements, please contact the appropriate research convenor (see below).

 Our vibrant student community in History of Art comprises about 50 postgraduate research students, 75 postgraduate taught students, and about 320 undergraduate students.
 Please see the Archaeology research students page for more information about PhD research happening at Glasgow.